 When do I need Marine Insurance

 You are about to organise your sea freight shipment and your forwarder asks if you would like marine insurance.
 You are not sure if you really need it and if it is worth the cost.
-This article is here to help.
+Well this article is here to help.

 Shipping, however, is not without associated risks.

-Below we will discuss some of these risks, give an insight on what happens after an incident at sea and what options are available to mitigate against these risks.
+Below we will discuss some of these risks, give an insight on what happens after an incident at sea, and discuss what options are available to mitigate against these risks.

-When transporting goods via sea freight there are two types of risks you need to consider to insure against.
+When transporting goods via sea freight there are two types of risks you can insure against.
 The risks specific to your consignment and the risks for the vessel.

 Risks specific to your consignment: